Lethal White: Plot

-At Robin Ellacott's wedding to Matthew Cunliffe, Cormoran Strike's capture of the Shacklewell Ripper the night before is already widely known, except by Robin.
-When Strike tells her that he had been trying to contact her during the week, she realises that Matthew had deleted Strike's messages, which results in a serious row between the new spouses.
-Before Strike leaves, Robin accepts his offer of working as a salaried partner in the detective agency.
+At Robin Ellacott's wedding to Matthew Cunliffe, Cormoran Strike's capture of the Shacklewell Ripper the night before is widely known, except by Robin.
+She realises Matthew has surreptitiously blocked Strike's number on her phone, which results in a row between the new spouses.
+Before Strike leaves the wedding, Robin accepts his offer of working as a salaried partner in the detective agency.

 One year later, Strike has grown his detective agency to the point where he needs to hire more investigators.
 He receives an unsolicited visit from Billy Knight, a young man with a history of mental illness who claims to have witnessed a child's murder and the burial of the body in woodland some years before, but is unable to provide any details before he runs out of Strike's office.
 While trying to establish Billy's identity, Strike meets Billy's older brother Jimmy and Jimmy's girlfriend Flick, radical left-wing activists who claim that Billy is unstable and unreliable.

 Strike's meeting with Jimmy draws the attention of Jasper Chiswell, the Minister for Culture, whom Strike knew of from investigating the combat death of his son Freddie.
 Chiswell has been blackmailed by Jimmy and hires Strike to investigate; he identifies Geraint Winn, the husband of a political enemy, as Jimmy's likely partner.
 Chiswell does not reveal what he is accused of, but claims that what he did was legal "at the time".
-Robin Ellacott then goes undercover in Chiswell's office to carry out surveillance on Winn, who has a neighbouring office, and whose wife is a government minister.
+Robin goes undercover in Chiswell's office to carry out surveillance on Winn, who has a neighbouring office, and whose wife is a government minister.
 The undercover assignment places more strain on Robin's marriage.
 She meets Chiswell's daughter Izzy, who manages his office, his illegitimate son Raphael, who also works there, and his second wife Kinvara.
 By bugging Winn's office, Robin discovers that Winn has been embezzling money from his and his wife's charity, and Chiswell uses this knowledge to stop Winn's blackmail.

 Chiswell summons Strike and Robin to a house that he keeps in the city for business, but on arrival, they find Chiswell's body, apparently dead from suffocation and an overdose of anti-depressants.
 The Metropolitan Police rule his death a suicide, but Izzy is convinced that Kinvara is responsible, again hiring Strike to investigate.
 Strike believes that the mysterious blackmail is connected to Chiswell's death and eventually learns that Chiswell and Jack Knight, Jimmy and Billy's late father, built gallows for export before the European Union banned the export of torture and execution equipment from member states.
 Two sets of these gallows were sold to Zimbabwe, where one set was stolen by rebels and used in the murder of a British student.
 The gallows could be traced to Chiswell because Billy had carved the nearby White Horse of Uffington into it.